roboscienceorg/book/source/Sensors/PositionandVelocitySensors.rst

 Optical Wheel Encoders
 ~~~~~~~~~~~~~~~~~~~~~~

-One option to tackle this problem involves using Light Emitting Diodes,
+One option to tackle this problem involves using :index:`Light Emitting Diodes`,
 or LEDs [#f1]_.
 The dominant lighting source in electronics and robotics,
 LEDs can run on very low power, are available in many frequencies and
 can switch on/off quickly. :numref:`circuitled`.